 The mix works best with glass bottles (the long neck is what makes it possible to keep the peanuts in place).
 It's also best consumed while sitting around an old gas station or country store, talking with the weathered men who have been there, drinking peanuts in Coke, for decades.

-With three kids, including baby Memphis who was born in Dec 2018, Aldean has had a lot of practice of feeding kids.
+With three kids, including baby Memphis who was born in Dec 2018, Aldean has had a lot of practice with fatherhood and feeding kids.
 But when it comes to his favorite snack food, it sounds like popcorn is definitely on the menu, usually while watching TV with his wife.

 Aldean just opened a new restaurant in Nashville, Jason Aldean's Kitchen + Rooftop Bar.
 Along with lots of live music and a fun time, the menu includes Southern classics, some of Aldean's favorite foods like chicken with mashed potatoes and mac and cheese, and his mom's peach cobbler.